5 Tips for Staying Healthy in the Office

 Remember to eat nutritious foods that support healthy hydration – a healthy salad for lunch topped with grilled chicken or nuts for vegetarians, helps to support the body’s balance all round.

-By taking on board these five simple tasks of regular breaks, a well set up workspace, staying hydrated and supporting your core and posture with Pilates and a physio ball, your day at work will not only build your bank account but also support you on your way to health and happiness!
+By taking on board these five simple tasks of regular breaks, a well set up workspace, staying hydrated and supporting your core and posture with Clinical Exercise and a physio ball, your day at work will not only build your bank account but also support you on your way to health and happiness!